 - Complex and competitive – to apply for a grant you will have to go through an often lengthy application process.
 This can be extremely time consuming and involve a number of application rounds.
 In addition, the grants are very competitive so if you are ultimately unsuccessful you will have invested a lot of time for no return.

 - Niche – grants are often offered for very niche areas, so it is not always simple to find the right one for your business.
 They also tend to come with some specific conditions for how you spend the grant and what specific project the money should be spent on.

 - Waiting – In addition to time spent on the application itself, it can take several weeks, if not months, to find out if you have been successful in your application for a grant.
 It’s important to factor this into your business planning as it is not likely to be a quick fix for a cash injection.

 What is available?

-The Entrepreneur Handbook has a fantastic round up of grants and funding opportunities available to small businesses in the UK, broken down by subject and by location, with details on each including eligibility and available funding amounts.
-You can take a look at the complete list here.
+There are several excellent sources for investigating funding options.
+The Entrepreneur Handbook and Know Your Money both have a fantastic round up of grants and funding opportunities available to small businesses in the UK, broken down by subject, industry and location.
+They include details on each including eligibility and available funding amounts.

 Grant providers covered include: